6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 The most relevant and enduring questions in the evolution and evaluation of screen-stories-that-matter are WHERE'S THE DRAMA? and WHY DO I CARE?
-Yet the creation of fresh, surprising and compelling screen narratives - with some notable exceptions - is uncommon.
+Simple questions you say, and yet the creation of fresh, surprising and compelling screen narratives is uncommon.
 Why is this?
 And what can be done about it?

 Industry and non-industry film and program makers, film audiences, students, reviewers and critics are invited to join Billy Marshall Stoneking and Stoneking Seminars in this unique, online investigation into the nature and character of dramatic, screen storytelling.